 Please subscribe to our newsletter to stay informed on upcoming public involvement opportunities.

 How long will it take for the project to be completed?

-Construction for Segment A is scheduled to be completed by spring 2025.
+Construction for Segment A is scheduled to be completed by Fall 2027.

 When will the Project Development and Permitting Process be finished?

-The Project Development and Permitting Process for Segment A is estimated to be completed by 2020.
+The Project Development and Permitting Process for Segment A is estimated to be complete by late 2023.